vikejs/vike/README.md

 > (when yun run `vite-plugin-ssr prerender`).
 > Your app then consists only of static assets (HTML, JS, CSS, images, ...)
 > and you can deploy your app to so-called "static hosts" such as [GitHub Pages](https://pages.github.com/) or [Netlify](https://www.netlify.com/).
-> Without pre-rendering, you need to use a Node.js server that will render your pages' HTML at request-time.
+> Without pre-rendering, you need to use a Node.js server that renders your pages' HTML at request-time.

 To pre-render your pages, run `npx vite && npx vite --ssr && npx vite-plugin-ssr prerender`.
 (Or with Yarn: `yarn vite && yarn vite --ssr && yarn vite-plugin-ssr prerender`.)